Skip to content

 Pipeline-ready: NDJSON bulk export

-For teams building production ETL pipelines, the FHIR R4 Bulk Data Access $export endpoint outputs NDJSON per resource type — directly loadable by Spark, Pandas, DuckDB, and BigQuery without an intermediate transformation.
-The manifest file includes per-type resource counts, the export timestamp, and a 14-tuple provenance tag on each resource's meta.tag, so a downstream notebook can cite the exact federal file a row came from.
-All 5 USCDI v3 Provider resources export against US Core 6.1.0, with SMART Backend Services auth (JWT/RS384) for unattended CI/CD integrations.
+For teams building production ETL pipelines, the FHIR R4 Bulk Data Access $export endpoint outputs NDJSON per supported resource type — directly loadable by Spark, Pandas, DuckDB, and BigQuery.
+The manifest includes per-type resource counts and the export timestamp.
+When a resource returns nullable provenance metadata in meta.tag, a downstream notebook can read its available citation fields; some responses omit them, and the tag is not a signature link.

 Researcher API: free for .edu/.gov teams